larswww/rock-paper-cygsors/README.md

 ```

 ### Endpoints
-In short I simplified the original requirements into 3 calls
+In short I simplified the original requirements into 3 calls.
+Endpoints will return REST compliant status codes and headers.

 ```$xslt
 POST /api/games